Mountain Tour – Laponia Adventure

 Also, don’t book your flight directly the day after we return.
 Take an optional day somewhere before you fly home, so if the weather is extremely bad on the last day, we have a possibility to sit it out.

 - A private tour, with just your group!

 - Your own sled with 4-6 dogs

-- Full board from lunch day 1 to dinner day 5 (outdoor lunch, 2 course dinner, breakfast)
+- Full board from lunch on the first day to dinner on the last day (outdoor lunch, 2 course dinner, breakfast)

-- Overnights in cozy wilderness cabins (shared accommodation), 4 nights
+- Overnights in cozy wilderness cabins (shared accommodation)

 - Warm clothes and other gear.
 Overall, boots, hat, mittens, headlamp